-- By comparison, many classic recipes (like Amish grape salad or the Pioneer Woman’s grape salad) call for 1 full cup, which I truly cannot imagine.
+- By comparison, many original grape salad recipes (like Amish grape salad or the Pioneer Woman’s grape salad) call for 1 full cup, which I truly cannot imagine.

-Today’s healthy grape salad is plenty sweet, I promise!
+Today’s Southern grape salad recipe is made of nutritious ingredients and is still plenty sweet, I promise!

 - Grapes.
 Thanks to this yummy salad, you’ll always know what you can do with excess grapes!
 Making grape salad is the perfect answer to a grape surplus.
-In addition to their delightfully sweet flavor and juiciness, grapes are rich in vitamins (such as vitamin C and vitamin K) and antioxidants.
+In addition to their delightfully sweet flavor and juiciness, grapes are rich in vitamins (like vitamin C), fiber, potassium, and antioxidants.

 - Apple.
 While not traditional to grape salad, I love the burst of crispness that the apple provides.

 - Cream Cheese.
 Cream cheese is rich, creamy, and instantly turns this dish into a crowd-pleaser.
 I opted to use low-fat cream cheese, which helps keep this salad on the lighter side.